Boron fiber

 Boron fiber or boron filament is an amorphous product which represents the major industrial use of elemental boron.
 Boron fiber manifests a combination of high strength and high elastic modulus.

-A common use of boron fibers is in the construction of high tensile strength tapes.
-Boron fiber use results in high-strength, lightweight materials that are used chiefly for advanced aerospace structures as a component of composite materials, as well as limited production consumer and sporting goods such as golf clubs and fishing rods.
+A common use of boron fibers is in the construction of high-tensile-strength tapes.
+Boron fiber use results in high-strength, lightweight materials that are used chiefly for advanced aerospace structures as a component of composite materials, as well as limited-production consumer and sporting goods such as golf clubs and fishing rods.

-One of the uses of boron fiber composites was the horizontal tail surfaces of the F-14 Tomcat fighter.
-This was done because carbon fiber composites were not then developed to the point they could be used, as they were in many subsequent aircraft designs.
-Boron fiber is a primary reinforcement constituent in Hy-Bor, a prepreg blend of boron fiber and carbon fiber primarily used for high-performance aerospace and sporting goods applications.
+One of the uses of boron-fiber composites was the horizontal tail surfaces of the F-14 Tomcat fighter.
+This was done because carbon-fiber composites were not then developed to the point they could be used, as they were in many subsequent aircraft designs.
+Boron fiber is a primary reinforcement constituent in Hy-Bor, a prepreg blend of boron fiber and carbon fiber primarily used for high-performance aerospace and sporting-goods applications.

-In the production process, elemental boron is deposited on an even tungsten wire substrate which produces diameters of 4.0 mil (102 micron) and 5.6 mil (142 micron).
+In the production process, elemental boron is deposited on an even tungsten wire substrate, which produces diameters of 100–150 microns.
 It consists of a fully borided tungsten core with amorphous boron.

-Boron fibers and sub-millimeter sized crystalline boron springs are produced by laser-assisted chemical vapor deposition.
-Translation of the focused laser beam allows to produce even complex helical structures.
+Boron fibers and sub-millimeter-sized crystalline boron springs are produced by laser-assisted chemical vapor deposition.
+Translation of the focused laser beam allows one to produce complex helical structures.
 Such structures show good mechanical properties (elastic modulus 450 GPa, fracture strain 3.7%, fracture stress 17 GPa) and can be applied as reinforcement of ceramics or in micromechanical systems.